 &lt;sup>7) In the unlikely event that substantive changes are deemed necessary at this late stage, another JTC 1 ballot (and comment period for ITU-T members) will be required to affirm that all are in accord with the results.
-This ballot (and comment) period is five months (three months for DTR).
 Approval on the ITU-T side would normally be delayed until completion of the JTC 1 ballot.